 As a condition of continued residency in University Housing, students may be required to sign and abide by an agreement outlining specific behavioral expectations.
 Violations of any Behavioral Agreements may result in removal from University Housing facilities.

 The respondent may be required to perform community service specified in terms of work hours or a specified project, service, or presentation.

 Respondents may be required to meet or consult with an appropriate official or medical professional, or to attend a program or seminar for educational purposes (including diagnostic referrals, drug assessments, alcohol class attendance, etc.).

-The respondent may be restricted or prohibited from participating in particular residence hall activities or using particular residence hall facilities for a specified period of time.
+The respondent may be restricted or prohibited from participating in particular residential community’s activities or using particular facilities for a specified period of time.